-Fiona van Schendel was born in Guildford, UK.
-She lived in Addis Abeba, Ethiopia until the age of 7.
-She attended secondary school in The Hague and received her master’s degree in Social and Economic History from the University of Amsterdam and pursued her study at the International Institute of Social History (IISH) in Amsterdam by working on her PhD in history on labour relations during late-colonial period in Indonesia.
-Her book Djolotigo, a case-study of a plantation economy was published by the Netherlands Economic History Archive (NEHA).
-Prior to joining FLATLAND she worked as freelance writer on art, photography and society for newspapers and magazines.
-As director and co-owner of FLATLAND social issues have always held her core interest, such as the exhibition ‘The voice of cameramen and women’, that included Martin Usborne’s disconcerting documentary ‘Where Hunting Dogs Rests’ on abandoned and killed dogs in rural Spain and the documentary work of Katharine Cooper on the Syrian civil war.
+Fiona van Schendel was born in Guildford, UK, and spent her childhood in Addis Abeba, Ethiopia until the age of 7.
+She attended secondary school in The Hague and obtained a master’s degree in Social and Economic History from the University of Amsterdam.
+She later continued her academic research at the International Institute of Social History (IISH) in Amsterdam, working on her PhD in history on labour relations during late-colonial period in Indonesia.
+Her book Djolotigo, a case study of a plantation economy, was published by the Netherlands Economic History Archive (NEHA).
+Before joining FLATLAND, Fiona worked as a freelance writer on art, photography, and social issues for newspapers and magazines.
+As director and co-owner of FLATLAND, her practice has consistently addressed social and ethical questions.
+Exhibitions under her direction include The Voice of Cameramen and Women, featuring Martin Usborne’s documentary Where Hunting Dogs Rests on abandoned and killed dogs in rural Spain and the documentary work of Katharine Cooper on the Syrian civil war.
+In 2023 and 2024 FLATLAND presented work by Vincent Munier, Leila Jeffreys, Awoiska van der Molen, Kim Boske and Charlotte Dumas at Paris Photo.
+In 2024 and 2025, the gallery presented also Daniëlle van Ark in Milan at Mia Photo Fair Bnp Paribas.

 __________